sagemath/sage-archive-2023-02-01/src/doc/en/developer/dev_script.rst

 The Sage Dev Scripts
 ====================

-As an alternative to using git directly, Sage comes with a set of developer scripts which help you with common interactions with the bug tracker (see :ref:`chapter-sage-trac`) and with handling revisions of your code.
-The developer scripts use the git distributed revision control system under the hood which you'll have to install (see :ref:`chapter-git-setup`), but you do not need to know anything about it (see :ref:`chapter-manual-git` only if you want to).
+As an alternative to using git directly or ``git trac``, Sage comes with a set of developer scripts which help you with common interactions with the bug tracker (see :ref:`chapter-sage-trac`) and with handling revisions of your code.
+The developer scripts use the git distributed revision control system under the hood; you'll need to configure this (:ref:`section-git-setup-name`), but you do not need to know anything about it (see :ref:`chapter-manual-git` only if you want to).

-The author of this guide would recommend that you **do not use** the dev scripts but learn how to use git directly as described in the previous section.
-However, not everybody agrees and you are entitled to your own opinion.
-Arguments are:

-* Knowledge of git is an extremely useful skill outside of Sage:

-  - It is an excellent system to collaborate over the internet.

-  - For example, to write papers with remote coauthors.

-  - Most other open-source collaborations use git nowadays, so if you want to contribute elsewhere chances are you'll need to know git.

-* The dev scripts have bugs.

-* Chances are you'll eventually have to learn git anyways, so time spent to learn about the dev scripts is ultimately wasted.

-* There is less documentation about the dev scripts than there is about git.
+The dev scripts are mainly intended as a bridge to full use of the revision control system as one gains experience with it; for many users it will be more advantageous to learn to use git directly, either via :ref:`git trac <chapter-git_trac>` or in its full power.
+The dev scripts are not as powerful and may have bugs that git will not, and are not as well documented.
+Long-term knowledge of git is currently very useful in projects outside of Sage, especially for open source and academic collaboration; that said, there is a somewhat steeper learning curve to using git directly.

 Introduction